-Approved by ATS Board of Commissioners in January 2020, effective July 2020
+(Approved by ATS Board of Commissioners in January 2020, effective July 2020.
+Revisions approved June 2023 and June 2024.)

 NOTE: This document is a significant revision of CBE guidelines approved by the Board in 2016.
 It reflects input from the 2017 final report of the CB(T)E peer group in the Educational Models and Practices Project, as well as changes discussed with the Board in June 2019.
-These guidelines align with new Standard 3.10, which continues to treat non-course/credit-based CBTE programs as experiments requiring Board approval.
+These guidelines align with Standard 3.10, which continues the expectation of previous Standards to treat non-course/credit-based CBTE programs as experiments requiring Board approval.
 That standard's Self-Study Ideas specifically mention these guidelines to help schools seeking such approval (see also Petition for Educational Experiment).
+In addition, given the range of developments and activities related to CBTE in member schools, it is recommended that a petition to approve this delivery method be required for all schools implementing CBTE based on courses and credits to ensure that the requirement of all applicable standards are met (see also Petition for Competency-based Theological Education-Course and Credit Based).